open5e/open5e/source/monsters/tome-of-beasts/O/oozasis.rst

 **Pseudopod.** *Melee Weapon Attack:* +8 to hit, reach 15 ft., one creature. *Hit:* 13 (2d8 + 4) bludgeoning damage plus 10 (3d6)
-acid damage, and a target that’s Large or smaller is grappled (escape DC 16) and restrained until the grapple ends.
+acid damage, and a target that’s Large or smaller is :ref:`srd:grappled` (escape DC 16) and :ref:`srd:restrained` until the grapple ends.
 The oozasis has two pseudopods, each of which can grapple one target at a time.

 **Engulf.** The oozasis engulfs creatures grappled by it.
-An engulfed creature can’t breathe, is restrained, is no longer grappled, has total cover against attacks and other effects outside the oozasis, takes 21 (6d6) acid damage at the start of each of the oozasis’s turns, and is subject to the oozasis’s
+An engulfed creature can’t breathe, is :ref:`srd:restrained`, is no longer grappled, has total cover against attacks and other effects outside the oozasis, takes 21 (6d6) acid damage at the start of each of the oozasis’s turns, and is subject to the oozasis’s